-Once ListHub picks up your listing from the MLS, it will syndicate the listing to all of their syndication sites.
+Once ListHub picks up your listing from the MLS, it will syndicate that listing to all of its syndication sites.
 For a list of these syndication sites, click here.

 - Your broker also has the ability to log in to the ListHub system and choose which sites ListHub will syndicate your Market Center’s listings to.
 If you notice that your listings are consistently not syndicating to certain sites, check with your broker to find out if there are any sites excluded from syndication at the broker level.